callumstew/ubuild-jekyll/index.md

   content: |
     Welcome to the <b>Covid Collab</b>!

-    <p>Covid Collab is a <b>citizen science</b> research project calling on the donation of data from you to help in the fight against Covid-19 and learn more about how the outbreak affects people's mental health.</p>
+    <p>Covid Collab is a <b>citizen science</b> research project calling for the donation of data from you to help study physical and mental health effects of Covid-19.</p>

-    <p><strong>To do this we need data only you can provide!
-Let's collaborate to beat the Coronavirus!</strong></p>
+    <p><strong>To do this we need data only you can provide.
+Download the Mass Science App to find out how to get involved.</strong></p>
   cta:
     enabled: true
     url: https://play.google.com/store/apps/details?id=org.phidatalab.masssci
     button_text: Download for Android
   image:
     image: "/uploads/2020/04/01/covid_app_fitbit_sym2.png"
-    alt_text: Covid Collab App and Fitbit
+    alt_text: Powered by Mass Science App and Fitbit
   background_image: "/uploads/2018/06/21/hero-2-bg.png"
   cta2:
     enabled: true
     url: #
-    button_text: Coming soon for iOS
+    button_text: Download for iOS
 - template: 1-column-text
   block: one-column-1
   headline: "<a id='about'>About</a>"
   content: Covid Collab is a study which hopes to investigate the ongoing coronavirus
     outbreak - both the disease itself and the impact it is having on our lives.
-It is brought to you by the PHIDatalab team, a research group at the Institute of Psychiatry, Psychology &amp; Neuroscience in King's College London.
+It is brought to you by the <a href="https://phidatalab.org">PHIDatalab</a>, a research group at the Institute of Psychiatry, Psychology &amp; Neuroscience in <a href="https://www.kcl.ac.uk/ioppn">King's College London</a>.
 We have previous and ongoing experience in remotely monitoring disease and mental health through our work in <a href="https://radar-base.org/" title="RADAR-base">RADAR-base</a>.<br><br>By
     updating us on your mood, any Covid-19-like symptoms, and optionally providing us